 There has been a significant rise in breast cancer cases amongst women in developing countries over the last few decades.
 While the World health organisation states that 30% of cancer cases are curable, close to half a million women died from breast cancer in 2008.
 As such, Government, health organisations, civic society and individuals have a lot to do when it comes to raising awareness on breast cancer.
 While a lot of due work has been done to raise awareness on HIV/AIDS related cases, a refocus on some avoidable or manageable diseases must also be made to ensure that no unnecessary resources are spent on cure instead of prevention.

+While many believe breast cancer to be hereditary or to run in family genes, researchers have found that only 5-10% of cases are inherited from a mother or father.
+This means that almost 90% of cases are caused by the “aging process and way of life”[4].
+In other words there are certain things one can do in their day to day life to reduce the risk of developing breast cancer.
 Experts recommend that maintaining a healthy weight, exercising regularly, limiting the intake of alcohol, totally cutting out smoking and a healthy diet can all contribute to the reduction of risk of contracting breast cancer.
 However this does not cancel out the need for regular mammograms which are scans to detect the presence of cancer producing cells in the body.
 These are better done annually but are very expensive and facilities are out of reach for many women especially in the rural areas.

 At the burial of Tongai Moyo, a prominent musician who died of cancer recently, DPM Khuphe revealed that she and the late Moyo had been working on a project to set up a cancer center[5] to help bring awareness to the disease as well as to garner support for cancer patients in Zimbabwe.
 Considering that many people still do not know about the diseases, this is a welcomed development that would most like boost similar efforts to combat the disease.